sumotoy/SSD_13XX/README.md

 - scl, sclk -> SCLK
 - sda, sdin -> MOSI
 - DC,RS ->DC pin on MCU
 - some oled has WR, RD.
-Do NOT connect
+Leave floating...
 - some oled has D0...D7.
 Most of the times D0 and D1 are used for SPI, connect D2...D7 to GND or will be unstable!
 - VIN.
 Most oled support 5v, internally they have regulators, but follow specifications of your particular oled!
 - 3v3.
 This is 99% of the times an OUT!
 So do not use it.<br>